 70.275.030 - Product stewardship program.

-(1) Every producer of mercury-containing lights sold in or into Washington state for residential use must fully finance and participate in a product stewardship program for that product including the department's costs for administering and enforcing this chapter.
+(1) Every producer of mercury-containing lights sold in or into Washington state for residential use must participate in a product stewardship program operated by a stewardship organization for that product, financed in the manner provided by 70.275.050, including the department's costs for administering and enforcing this chapter.
+Producers shall inform the department of their participation in a program through the inclusion of their name in a plan submitted pursuant to RCW 70.275.040. .

-(2) Every producer must: (a) Participate in a product stewardship program approved by the department and operated by a product stewardship organization contracted by the department.
-All producers must finance and participate in the plan operated by the product stewardship organization, unless the producer obtains department approval for an independent plan as described in (b) of this subsection; or (b) Finance and operate, either individually or jointly with other producers, a product stewardship program approved by the department.

-(3) A producer, group of producers, or product

-stewardship organization funded by producers must pay all administrative and operational costs associated with their program or programs, except for the collection costs associated with curbside and mail-back collection programs.
-For curbside and mail-back programs, a producer, group of producers, or product stewardship organization shall finance the costs of transporting mercury-containing lights from accumulation points and for processing mercury-containing lights collected by curbside and mail-back programs.
-For collection locations, including household hazardous waste facilities, charities, retailers, government recycling sites, or other suitable locations, a producer, group of producers, or product stewardship organization shall finance the costs of collection, transportation, and processing of mercury-containing lights collected at the collection locations.
-(4) Product stewardship programs shall collect unwanted mercury-containing lights delivered from covered entities for reuse, recycling, processing, or final disposition, and not charge a fee when lights are dropped off or delivered into the program.
+(2) A stewardship organization operating a product stewardship program must pay all administrative and operational costs associated with their program or programs, except for the collection costs associated with curbside and mail-back collection programs.
+For curbside and mail-back programs, a stewardship organization shall finance, as described in 70.275.050, the costs of transporting mercury-containing lights from accumulation points and for processing mercury-containing lights collected by curbside and mail-back programs.
+For collection locations, including household hazardous waste facilities, charities, retailers, government recycling sites, or other suitable locations, a stewardship organization shall finance, as described in 70.275.050, the costs of collection, transportation, and processing of mercury-containing lights collected at the collection locations.
+(3) Product stewardship programs shall collect unwanted mercury-containing lights delivered from covered entities for reuse, recycling, processing, or final disposition, and not charge a fee when lights are dropped off or delivered into the program.

-(5) Product stewardship programs shall provide, at a minimum, no cost services in all cities in the state with populations greater than ten thousand and all counties of the state on an ongoing, year-round basis.
-(6) All product stewardship programs operated under approved plans must recover their fair share of unwanted covered products as determined by the department.
-(7) The department or its designee may inspect, audit, or review audits of processing and disposal facilities used to fulfill the requirements of a product stewardship program.
-(8) No product stewardship program required under this chapter may use federal or state prison labor for processing unwanted products.
+(4) Product stewardship programs shall provide, at a minimum, no cost services in all cities in the state with populations greater than ten thousand and all counties of the state on an ongoing, year-round basis.
+(5) The department or its designee may inspect, audit, or review audits of processing and disposal facilities used to fulfill the requirements of a product stewardship program.
+(6) No product stewardship program required under this chapter may use federal or state prison labor for processing unwanted products.

-(9) Product stewardship programs for mercury-containing lights must be fully implemented by January 1, 2013.
+(7) Product stewardship programs for mercury-containing lights must be fully implemented six months after the department approves the product stewardship plan in accordance with 70.275.050.

 70.275.040 - Submission of proposed product stewardship plans — Department to establish rules — Public review — Plan update — Annual report.

-(1) A producer, group of producers, or product stewardship program submitting a proposed product stewardship plan under RCW 70.275.030(2)(b) must submit that plan by January 1st of the year prior to the planned implementation.
+(1) A stewardship organization submitting a proposed product stewardship plan under RCW 70.275.030(2)(b) must submit that plan by June 1st of the year prior to the planned implementation.
+For the plan submitted June 1, 2014, the effective date of the program shall be November 1, 2014.